ABCD-ReproNim/exercises/week_2/week_2_quiz.md

 Hint: you do not need to add each file separately.

-After adding the three files, commit the files and tag the commit with a message of “added grep, cat, and ls manuals”.
+After adding the three files, commit the files and tag the commit with a message of “add grep, cat, and ls manuals”.

 After the commit, what is the status of the repository?